Sunday, April 06, 2025

 That time when the ladies at the restaurant were looking over my shoulder checking out the pictures on my phone and giggling, then asked me to take a picture of them and when I did they giggled more I heard Tik Tok amidst their Turkmen words.
 If only I could make them Tik Tok famous.

 When I travel I definitely like being from New York City!
-I love when people ask where I’m from I can just say that and don’t event need to say America/United States, especially when saying my country’s name is almost an ugly word these days.
+I love when people ask where I’m from I can just say that and don’t even need to say America/United States, especially when saying my country’s name is almost an ugly word these days.
 Then one night in Ashgabat when I said New York the waiter’s face lit up and he mumbled something that made me think that maybe bar had some NYC connection.
 Later I noticed Broadway musical wall paper and other little details like this mural.
 Yes, the greatest city in the world…

 Friday, April 04, 2025